 Sometimes, you find it easy to become comfortable in your job and stick to what you only know.
 Yet career experts suggest you leave your comfort zone, improve your routines, and hunt for better opportunities.

-In choosing job or career, what’s important is you understand their key differences and choose one that will fulfill your dreams.
+In choosing a job or career, what’s important is you understand their key differences and choose one that will fulfill your dreams.
 A job is all right.
 Just don’t confuse it with a career.